Microsoft/azure-docs.nl-nl/articles/virtual-network/tutorial-create-nat-gateway-cli.md

 ## <a name="create-the-nat-gateway"></a>De NAT-gateway maken

-In deze sectie maken we de NAT-gateway en ondersteunende bronnen.
+In deze sectie maken we de NAT-gateway en ondersteunende resources.

 ### <a name="create-public-ip-address"></a>Openbaar IP-adres maken